swisscyberstorm/swisscyberstorm.com.2017/0-conference.md

 <h3>By Train (recommended)</h3>
 The conference center (<a href="http://www.kkl-luzern.ch/" target="_blank">KKL</a>)
-is located next to the train main station of Lucerne and reachable within a 5 2 minutes' walk.
+is located next to the train main station of Lucerne and reachable within a 5 minutes walk.
 Please refer to the website of SBB for more information and timetables.

 <h3>By Car</h3>